-In an aim to retool the city toward global economic competitiveness and local redevelopment, artists are among the first front-line victims.
-Now almost completely displaced from their downtown studios, ironically, they have lent an aura to condo "loft-living" or they have fashioned, originally out of need, the "aesthetic" of industrial spaces that dot-com enterprises now covet.
-Adrian Blackwell's colour pinhole photographs document a number of studios/living spaces in a predominantly artist-used building after the tenants, himself included, were given eviction notices to make way for high-tech industry occupation of the space.
+In an aim to retool the city towards global economic competitiveness and local redevelopment, some of the first front-line victims are artists.
+Now displaced from their downtown studios, ironically, they have lent an aura to condo "loft-living" or they have fashioned, originally out of need, the "aesthetic" of industrial spaces that dot-com enterprises now covet.
+Adrian Blackwell's colour pinhole photographs document a number of studios/living spaces in a predominately artist-use building after the tenants, himself included, were given eviction notices to make way for high-tech industry occupation of the space.

-Much of the artists' work falls outside the schema of production and consumption demanded by new urban economies.
+Much artists' work falls outside the schema of production and consumption demanded by new urban economies.
 Moreover, it does not necessarily respect property rights.
 In changing political and economic climates, artists need to adopt new survival techniques.
 The ruses and disguises they insinuate are not unlike those of the little foxes and other animals that shelter and forage in city waste lots and ravines.
-For instance, Istvan Kantor's video, Broadcast, is dedicated to the Wasteland group of young artists who infiltrate abandoned properties and create performance events there.
-Broadcast is a Sci-Fi simulation of like-minded artists' tactical responses to a "deadly condo-epidemic" that swept through an unnamed metropolitan business district, which is actually Toronto.
+For instance, Istvan